A Toy Theme is a GREAT topic to start the new year with.

 Once they get the hang of it they can see how many they can think of by themselves.
 They might like to draw the toy and write the caption underneath.

-Persuasive writing seems to have crept into the curriculum of late and is, I have to admit, a valuable lesson in getting an idea across
+Persuasive writing seems to have crept into the curriculum of late and is, an important skill to aquire, but can be difficult to teach to younger children.

-SO I ve designed my own version of it which I can adapt to all kinds of themes!
+SO I ve designed my own version which I can adapt to all kinds of themes!
 I decided to challenge the children to make an advert for their favourite toy or game.

 Start by looking at adverts for toys and games and discuss with the children what it is that attracts them to that particular advert.
-Is it the colours or the text or the characters that appeal to them?
+Is it the colours or the text or the characters?

 Make a list of all the things they love about their favourite toy.